-The integrated MSc Green Building (GB) programme concentrates on the skills and knowledge needs of built environment industries within the context of current and emerging environmental issues.
-It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical experience that will equip you with knowledge and skills that are becoming increasingly important.
-Students attend the Centre to complete 'onsite / residential' modules, while 'distance-learning' module delivery is offered concurrently.
+The M.Res Sustainability and Adaptation (MRes) programme offers an in-depth research route to studying one of the current or emerging environmental issues.
+It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical research experience that will equip you with skills and research training that are becoming increasingly important for an analytic investigation of sustainability and adaptation.
+Students may attend the Centre to complete 'on-site / residential' modules, while 'distance-learning' module delivery is offered concurrently.
 Flexibility is offered for 'blended learning' options.